 “To be able to go back there and hold a huge New Japan show was massive for us, and to have crowds of three to four thousand people was really important.
 I think that stamped our comeback on wrestling that we are here and we’re ready.”

 On April 2019, Gambino transitioned to commentary, joining NJPW’s English speaking commentary team.
 This, a role which Gambino has thrived due to his remarkable talent of talking.
 In addition to using his platform as a spokesperson for Bullet Club, Gambino’s voice brought awareness of the Australian and New Zealand influence on the New Japan presentation.
 This included Gambino’s mentions of the Fale Dojo activities which he regularly brings to light during the young lion matches involving the counterparts from the NJPW Dojo.

 “I was lucky to be asked by New Japan to come and do some colour commentary for them,” stated Gambino.

 “I’ve always been a fan of the product for a long time.
 Being a wrestler and having that experience to bring on board to that already awesome broadcast team was really cool.”

-Gambino is also stoked to be working with New Japan’s play by play announcer, Kevin Kelly.
-This has allowed Gambino the opportunity to get familiar with Kelly and gain his valuable insight as an accomplished broadcaster.
+Gambino is also excited to be working with New Japan’s lad play by play announcer, Kevin Kelly.
+The opportunity has allowed Gambino to forge a close friendship with Kelly and gain his valuable insight as a revered veteran of broadcasting.

-Gambino is hopeful that his strong accent will resonate with Australian and New Zealand viewers of the NJPW World video streaming service and that they feel comfortable hearing a familiar voice.
+Gambino is hopeful that his accent has resonated with Australian and New Zealand viewers of the NJPW World video streaming service.

-“Like the first tour, this next one will show that there is a wrestling fan base here, that we are ready and willing to take on the world,” Gambino concluded.
+“As the first tour in 2018, this next one will show that there is a wrestling fan base here, that we are ready and willing to take on the world,” Gambino concluded.